background

 Align your post-sales team with the main business goal (implement a North Star Metric).
 Once this is done, your CS team can have more clarity while creating new retention and growth strategies.
 But internal sync is just the first step.

-There is no universal way to calculate churn rate, but whatever route you go will probably help your churn analysis efforts.
+There is no universal way to calculate the customer churn rate, but whatever route you go will probably help your churn analysis efforts.
 The formula of choice should not be changed too frequently to make your research more accurate and reliable.
-The same applies to the time period you are taking into account.
+The same logic applies to the time period you are taking into account.
 If you are opting for a monthly calculation, it’s best advised to continue doing so for a while.

 Here are some churn rate analysis calculation methods in use today: